wp-plugins/os-integration/readme.txt

 == Frequently Asked Questions ==
 = Some image sizes are not generating? =

 You must provide an image larger than 450x450 (or 450x281 for the wide image).
-If a smaller image is supplied it the code will not resize them to a larger format.
+If a smaller image is supplied the code will not resize them to a larger format.

 = What libraries are required? =